jwill96/clim680_project/index.md

 ![image](https://github.com/user-attachments/assets/a3726140-77ab-4273-930b-abff9fbabd60)
+Figure X
-The following figure shoes the Sea Surface Temperature in 2024 from the JAMSTEC Argo Float Data.
+The following figure shows the Sea Surface Temperature in 2024 from the JAMSTEC Argo Float Data.
 Data from the website is only available up until May at this time.

 ## Code Description: